 - Remove bulb holder.
-Push the bulb into the socket slightly, rotate counterclockwise and remove the bulb. - Insert a new bulb into the bulb holder and refit the holder into the tail light assembly and fasten into place.
-Install tail light assembly in body and tighten the fasteners.
+Push the bulb into the socket slightly, rotate counterclockwise and remove the bulb. - Insert the bulb into the bulb holder.
+Insert the bulb holder into the tail light assembly, connect the electrical connector and fit it into place.
+Install tail light assembly in body and tighten the screws.
 Close the covers and engage. - 7.
 Switch on the ignition, operate and check all lights.